Photo of Joe T. Sylve

 Data Stream Extents

-As we discussed yesterday, Data Streams store their extents as file system records in the File System Tree.
-Sealed Volumes store extents in a separate File Extent Tree, whose virtual object identifier is stored in the apfs_fext_tree_oid of the Volume Superblock.
+As we discussed in an earlier post, Data Streams store their extents as file system records in the File System Tree.
+Sealed Volumes store extents in a separate File Extent Tree, whose physical object identifier is stored in the apfs_fext_tree_oid of the Volume Superblock.

 The key-half of the File Extent Tree entries are fext_tree_key_t structures and are sorted first by private_id and then by logical_addr.